Best Feet Forward for Borough Boundary WalkPublished Wednesday, 02 July 2014

 Enthusiastic hikers turned out for the second of Ribble Valley Mayor Michael Ranson’s boundary walks.

-Ribble Valley Mayor Michael Ranson is to revive an ancient custom by walking the borough boundaries to raise cash for charity.
+Mayor Michael Ranson is reviving an ancient custom by walking the borough boundaries to raise cash for charity.

 He is to ‘beat the bounds’ by walking Ribble Valley’s 85-mile boundary during his mayoral year.

-He will undertake the trek in 20 sections ranging from four to six miles starting on Wednesday 4 June.
+He will undertake the trek in 20 sections ranging from four to six miles on selected Wednesdays throughout the coming months and is inviting residents to join him.

-And he is inviting Ribble Valley residents to join him in the walks and raise cash through sponsorship for his chosen charities, Ribble Valley Crossroads Care and Homestart Ribble Valley.
+He hopes to raise cash through sponsorship for his chosen charities, Ribble Valley Crossroads Care and Homestart Ribble Valley.

 Councillor Ranson said: “Ribble Valley is one of the most scenic and picturesque boroughs in the country and I am delighted to be walking its boundaries during my mayoral year.

-“I hope to put a modern twist on this ancient tradition by raising money for my chosen charities and invite residents to join me in any or all of the walks.”
+“I am putting a modern twist on this ancient tradition by raising money for my chosen charities and invite residents to join me for any or all of the walks.”